Enceradeira/neography-batch/README.md

 ```
 ## Usage
 ### Creating a batch
-A batch is be created by
+A batch is created by
 ```ruby
 batch = Neography::Composable::Batch.new
 # add commands to the batch here